LiFePO4 Battery VS. Lithium-ion Polymer Battery: Which One Is Best?

 Operational range comparison:

-Field tests show LiFePO4 maintains 95% efficiency at 50°C vs 75% for LiPo batteries.
+Field tests often show LiFePO4 retains higher efficiency at elevated temperatures vs LiPo chemistry.

 Type Volumetric Density Gravimetric Density

-Example: A 10Ah LiPo battery can be 30% smaller than LiFePO4 equivalent.
+Example: A 10Ah LiPo pack can be ~30% smaller than a LiFePO4 pack of the same energy.

 Cycle Life: